leowz/fitleiOSAppGitBook/chapter3.md

 ### FACE PHOTO

-In face photo stage, face outline image is shown and camera button is shown at the bottom of the screen.
-In this stage, user can only use front camera to take face photo or user can just skip this process.
-And after taking or skipping face photo, the screen will segue to `ImagePreviewViewController` .
+In face photo stage, face outline image is shown and `cameraButton` button is shown at the bottom of the screen.
+In this stage, user can only use front camera to take face photo, or user can just skip this process.
+And after taking or skipping face photo, the controller will segue to `ImagePreviewViewController` .

 ![](/assets/Pasted image at 2017_05_17 03_02 PM.png)